 Sex.
 But any mucocutaneous contract can lead to herpes anywhere on the body.
 I had a patient with HSV outbreaks between the shoulder blades and another with lesions on the leg.
 Hmmmmmm.

-As you plan that trip, remember that for the prevention of spread, condoms are only about 30% (PubMed).
+As you plan that trip, remember that for the prevention of spread, condoms are only about 30% effective (PubMed).

 Painful, shallow (usually genital is 2, mouth 1) ulcers where ever there was contact.
 With primary disease patients can be systemically ill and, if female, may be viremic (PubMed).
+HSV gential disease less likel to recur.

 Whitlow on the finger (don't put that finger in your eye).

 Herpes Gladiatorum: skin disease in wrestler's and other close contact sports, a fatal form has been reported in Sumo wrestlers.
+In rugby players it is call scrumpox.

 Cold sores can recur for a variety of reasons, although some people are genetically predisposed (PubMed) and have the C21orf91 genotype.
 As the Bard said, "The fault, dear Brutus, is not in our stars, But in ourselves."

 Encephalitis: type 1 more often than type 2 in adults, type 2 more often than type 1 in neonates.
 May present with a Bell's palsy.
 Patients on TNF-alpha inhibitors (part of the infectious disease employment act) may have an increased predilection for HSV encephalitis.
 There are many diseases that can mimic HSV encephalitis (PubMed).
 20% can have the initial PCR negative, repeat in a few days if suspicious.
 HSV should be isolated to one temporal lobe.
 If both or other parts of the brain, there may be another diagnosis (PubMed).
+10% will have a normnal LP.
+25% have no red cells in the CSF.

 Aseptic meningitis (often with acute genital disease).